Estimating the Mixing Time of Ergodic Markov Chains: Related work

 The problem of obtaining empirical estimates on the mixing time (with confidence) was first addressed in \citet{hsu2015mixing} for the reversible setting, by reducing the task to one of estimating the absolute spectral gap and minimum stationary probability. \citeauthor{hsu2015mixing} gave a point estimator for the {absolute spectral gap}, up to fixed relative error, with sample complexity between $\Omega \left(\frac{d}{\asg} + \frac{1}{\pimin} \right)$ and $\tilde{\bigO} \left( \frac{1}{\asg^3 \pimin} \right)$.
-Following up, \citet{levin2016estimating} sharpened the upper bound to $\tilde{\bigO} \left( \frac{1}{\asg \pimin} \right)$, again leveraging properties of the {absolute spectral gap} of the unknown chain.
+Following up, \citet{levin2016estimating} sharpened the upper bound of $\tilde{\bigO} \left( \frac{1}{\asg \pimin} \right)$, again leveraging properties of the {absolute spectral gap} of the unknown chain.
 Additionally, \citet{hsu2015mixing} presented a point estimator for $\pimin$ with sufficient sample complexity $\tilde{\bigO} \left( \frac{1}{\pimin \asg} \right)$.
 The state of the art, as well as our improvements, are summarized in Table~\ref{table:comparison}.

-More recently, also in the reversible setting, the work of \citet{combes2019computationally} offers a different perspective on the problem by putting the emphasis on computational complexity, invoking \emph{power methods} and \emph{upper confidence interval} techniques to design a more space efficient estimator.
-Finally, \citet{qin2019estimating} explore the case of general state spaces, for kernels that are \emph{trace-class} operators (compact with summable eigenvalues).
-The recent work of \citep{pillaud2019statistical} aims at estimating the Poincare constant, a related quantity.

-Finally, we emphasize that our stringent one-sequence sampling model is at the root of many of the technical challenges encountered; allowing, for example, access to a \emph{restart mechanism} of the chain from any given state considerably simplifies the estimation problem \citep{batu2000testing, batu2013testing, bhattacharya2015testing}.
+More recently, also in the reversible setting, algorithmic improvements in a different sampling model were obtained \citep{qin2017estimating, combes2018computationally}, for which new estimation techniques, derived from the \emph{power iteration method} were introduced; these focus on computational rather than statistical efficiency.
+Our stringent one-sequence sampling model is at the root of many of the technical challenges encountered; allowing, for example, access to a \emph{restart mechanism} of the chain from any given state considerably simplifies the estimation problem \citep{batu2000testing, batu2013testing, bhattacharya2015testing}.

-An extended abstract of this paper was presented at the COLT 2019 conference \citep{wolfer2019mixing}.
-In the present full version, Theorems~\ref{theorem:pseudo-sg-ub} and \ref{theorem:pseudo-sg-lb} provide improved guarantees over their former counterparts, and the newly introduced concept of {\em dilated reversiblization} allows us to reduce computational cost in the non-reversible setting, in addition to being of independent theoretical interest.